 - Inside Taskstream, our colleagues include former faculty members, assessment professionals, and, I’ll say it – assessment junkies – who have otherwise been supporting the mission of higher education for years.

 - We get to work side-by-side in our NYC office with talented engineers who are eager to move the needle in education.

-Why we ultimately built Aqua and how we did it says a lot about Taskstream.
-When our marketing team invited me to take over our blog for a few days to write about the work and thinking that went into Aqua, I jumped at the chance.
+Why we ultimately built Outcomes Assessment Projects (formerly Aqua) and how we did it says a lot about Taskstream.
+When our marketing team invited me to take over our blog for a few days to write about the work and thinking that went into Outcomes Assessment Projects (formerly Aqua), I jumped at the chance.
 OK, they asked for one post.
 But once I finally sat down to write it, it turned out I had so much to share I had to break it up into two posts.

 In Part One, I will try to answer perhaps the biggest question: